MonliH/coperr-lang/README.md

 `python coperr.py coperr_file.cprr`

 ## Basic Syntax
+This program would output "x is equal to 10!".
 ```
 x = 10;
 if (x == 10) {
   print("x is equal to 10!");
 }
 ```

+## Documentation
+Take a look at the [wiki]() for the documentation.